storacha/indexing-service/README.md

 IPNI_ANNOUNCE_URLS=["https://cid.contact/announce"]
 ```

-#### `HONEYCOMB_API_KEY`
+#### `TELEMETRY_DISABLED`

-Setting this variable enables tracing for lambdas based on HTTP handlers.
-Currently, only Honeycomb is supported as the tracing backend.
+Telemetry is enabled by default.
+Set this variable to anything to disable it.

+When enabled, use the `HONEYCOMB_API_KEY` environment variable to have tracing data sent to Honeycomb.
 You can create a Honeycomb account and get an API key from the [Honeycomb website](https://www.honeycomb.io/).
+If a Honecomb API key is not provided, Storacha's default telemetry backend will be used.

 ### Deployment commands